A HISTORICAL TIMELINE OF CN 2747

 The Transcona Historical Museum acquires ownership of CN 2747 for $1.00 from the Midwestern Rail Association after one year of negotiations.

-The engine and tender are blast-cleaned and repainted.
+In 2020, the engine and tender are blast-cleaned and repainted.
 This portion of the project is made possible by The Winnipeg Foundation and the Province of Manitoba Building Sustainable Communities Grant.

 CN 2747 was built at the Canadian National Shops at Transcona, Manitoba.
 It was the first steam locomotive built in Western Canada.
+Construction took 27 days.

 After 34 years of service, CN 2747 was retired.
 The Kiwanis Club puts forth a request to CN that the locomotive is brought back home to Transcona for its retirement.
 CN grants the request as"a token of the dedication of the citizens of the Town of Transcona."